mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

-## Discussion on agency in relation to authentic tool and process use
+## Exploring conceptions of agency via a synthesis of the findings of this study

-### Discussion on authenticity and agency concerning tools and resources
+### Discussion on agency concerning tools and resources  (authenticity in particular)

 <!-- NOTE- This chapter's coverage of tool use is incomplete and the use of physical arcade consoles is explored in chapter six.  -->

 Chapter 4  exposed the tensions that developed in the activity systems and subsequent evolution the tools used include code authoring environment, supporting resources of printed and digital format.
 This section begins to analyse these tensions in more depth, in particular the intersection of authenticity in tool use and participant agency.